crossroadlabs/ExpressCommandLine/README.md

 Optional parameters:

 * `--spm` use Swift Package Manager as build tool.
-Default is false.
-Always true on Linux.
+Is default on Linux.
 * `--xcode` use Xcode as build tool.
-Default is true.
-Always false on Linux.
+Is default for OS X. Not available on Linux.
 * `--dispatch` build with Dispatch support.
-Default is false.
-Always true on OS X.
+Is default on OS X.
 * `--force` force rebuild.
-Default is false.
+Essentially cleans before building.
 * `--path path/to/the/app` can be used outside the app's folder explicitly specifying the path to the app.

 ### Run the app